Dashboard UX & Interaction

 Track usage

 Instrument the dashboard to record which widgets get attention, which get scrolled past, and which get drilled into.
+If a metric has not been interacted with in 90 days, it is a candidate for removal.
 Usage data turns subjective opinions ("I think we need this metric") into evidence-based decisions about what stays and what goes.

 2